Kac regular sets and Sobolev spaces in geometry, probability and quantum physics: Abstract

 Let $\Omega\subset M$ be an open subset of a Riemannian manifold $M$ and let $V:M\to \IR$ be a Kato decomposable potential.
 With $W^{1,2}_{0}(M;V)$ the natural form domain of the Schr\"odinger operator $-\Delta+V$ in $L^2(M)$, in this paper we study systematically the following question: Under which assumption on $\Omega$ is the statement

 true for every such $V$?
-We prove that without any further assumptions on $V$, the above property is satisfied, if $\Omega$ is Kac regular, a probabilistic property which means that the first exit time of Brownian motion on $M$ from $\Omega$ is equal to its first penetration time to $M\setminus \Omega$.
+Generalizing a classical result by Herbst and Zhao, who treat the Euclidean $\IR^m$ and $V=0$, we prove that without any further assumptions on $V$, the above property is satisfied, if $\Omega$ is Kac regular, a probabilistic property which means that the first exit time of Brownian motion on $M$ from $\Omega$ is equal to its first penetration time to $M\setminus \Omega$.
 In fact, we treat more general covariant Schr\"odinger operators acting on sections in metric vector bundles, allowing new results concerning the harmonicity of Dirac spinors on singular subsets.
-Finally, we prove that Lipschitz regular $\Omega$'s are Kac regular.
+Finally, we prove that locally Lipschitz regular $\Omega$'s are Kac regular.